ArduPilot/ardupilot_wiki/plane/source/docs/fixed-wing-faq.rst

 reading then if the plane is in an auto-throttle mode (such as AUTO, GUIDED, LOITER or RTL) then the plane will tend to lose altitude as it tries to gain speed.
 The amount of altitude it will lose depends on how low the airspeed reading is.
-If the airspeed reading it low enough then it may trigger a fast enough descent to crash the aircraft.
+If the airspeed reading is low enough then it may trigger a fast enough descent to crash the aircraft.

 If the failure leads to a too high airspeed reading then the plane will